 (4) The prosecution or an accused may appeal against a judicial officer’s decision that the accused is not mentally fit to stand trial.

-[Section 12 amended by No. 84 of 2004 s.
+[Section 12 amended: No. 84 of 2004 s.
 82.]

 13. Raising and deciding the question whether an accused has become mentally fit